Just because X doesnt mean Y.

 In fact, it refers to what is learned later, thus: It transpired that in the room that dark night, five men plotted a dastardly murder.

-The only time you should ever see purported is when it is being used as a past tense or perfect tense, as an active word.
-Purport cannot be a passive word (he was purported to be from the government) because its meaning is already passive.
+The only time you should ever see purported is when it is being used as a past tense or perfect tense, as an active verb.
+Purport cannot be a passive verb (he was purported to be from the government) because its meaning is already passive.

 Still worse is the form purportedly, which has no intelligible meaning.
 This book is purportedly a first edition.
 Since purportedly is being used as an adverb, one must wonder just exactly in what way a book can be a first edition; what does it mean to be a first edition in a purported way?